-Potassium chlorate is highly soluble in water and is chemically stable in aqueous solutions under environmental conditions (hydrolytically stable).
+Sodium chlorate is highly soluble in water and is chemically stable in aqueous solution under environmental conditions (hydrolytically stable).

-According to the CLP Guidance, Section II.4 (version 5.0, July 2017) for a purely inorganic compound such as potassium chlorate the concept of degradability as applied to organic compounds has limited or no meaning.
-Additionally, the degradation decision scheme as in the CLP Guideline is not directly applicable for inorganic substances, as is it was primarily developed for organics.
-Potassium chlorate is an inorganic substance and therefore the ready biodegradability and simulation testing from the decision scheme are not considered relevant because these tests only detect biodegradation of organic compounds under aerobic conditions.
-Furthermore, no valid standard ready biodegradability test result is available for potassium chlorate in the CLH dossier because chlorate is an electron acceptor like molecular oxygen.
+According to the CLP Guidance, Section II.4 (version 5.0, July 2017) for a purely inorganic compound such as sodium chlorate the concept of degradability as applied to organic compounds has limited or no meaning.
+Additionally, the degradation decision scheme in the CLP Guideline, Section II.4 (version 5.0, July 2017) is not directly applicable for inorganic substances, as is it was primarily developed for organics.
+Sodium chlorate is an inorganic substance and therefore the ready biodegradability and simulation testing from the decision scheme are not considered relevant because these tests only detect biodegradation of organic compounds under aerobic conditions.
+Furthermore, no valid standard ready biodegradability test result is available in the CLH dossier for sodium chlorate because chlorate is an electron acceptor like molecular oxygen.